slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 You will either pivot or get pivoted.

-Cultivate a relevant skill stack, capitalism rewards things that are both rare and valuable.
-You make yourself rare by combining two or more “pretty goods” until no one else has your mix.
+You make yourself rare by combining two or more relevant “pretty goods”.
+Capitalism rewards things that are both rare and valuable.

-- use the transportable skills that you have: soft skills (e.g. persuasive communication: pitching and change somebody’s opinion, emotional intelligence, ability to read the room, ability to build trust, ability to retain talent) and hard skills. write a pitch, are u persuasive, can you change somebody else opinion. making a 2 minute youtube, etc.
+- use your transportable soft (e.g. persuasive communication: pitching and change somebody’s opinion, emotional intelligence, ability to read the room, ability to build trust, ability to retain talent) and hard skills (write a pitch, can you change somebody else opinion, make a 2 minute youtube, etc)
-- people pivot combining two skills.
-E.g. Data Scientist is better at statistics than any software engineer and better at software engineering than any statistician.
-- find the people that were working for them. top leaders ask for help and give knowledge away. more open source.
+- stuff that looks fun for you and looks like work for others.
 - take risks to boost your immune system.
-- pivoting is a mindset.
-Pivoting isn’t easy, even if you know it’s right.
-- stuff that looks fun for you and looks like work for others.

 ### How to know your strenghts?